 Crema Catalana – This Catalan sweet is made from milk, cornstarch, and eggs.
 After baking in the stove, sugar is poured over it and caramelized.
 Another name is Crema de San José since it is traditionally cooked on March 19 on Saint Joseph’s day.

-Sangria – When talking of Spain, one of the first things that comes to mind is, of course, sangria.
+Sangria – When talking of Spain, one of the first things that come to mind is, of course, sangria.
 The sangria, the alcoholic beverage that the Spaniards drink, is made up of red wine, brandy, sugar, sprite, ice, and slices of fruit.
 When you visit Spain, remember to say, “Arriba, Abajo, al Centro, pa’ Dentro!”(Up, down, middle, inside) when raising your glass of sangria.
 It is a well-known toast that the Spaniards say while giving a salute.